 Automation Components designs and manufactures electronic control components for the global building and industrial automation markets in its ISO 9001 certified factories in Italy, Lithuania, Malta and China.
-The products (sensors, monitoring relays, timers, energy management systems, solidstate-relays, electronic motor controllers, safety devices, fieldbus systems and inverters) provide automation solutions for the industrial and building automation markets.
-Typical customers are original equipment manufacturers of packaging machines, plastic-injection moulding machines, food and beverage production, conveying and material handling equipment, door and entrance control systems, lifts and escalators as well as heating, ventilation and air conditioning devices.
+The products (sensors, monitoring relays, timers, energy management systems, solidstate-relays, electronic motor controllers, safety devices and fieldbus systems) provide automation solutions for the industrial and building automation markets.
+Typical customers are original equipment manufacturers of packaging machines, plasticinjection moulding machines, food and beverage production, conveying and material handling equipment, door and entrance control systems, lifts and escalators as well as heating, ventilation and air conditioning devices.
 System integrators and distributors are other effective channels to the market.
-The products are marketed across Europe, North America and Asia-Pacific through a network of 21 own sales companies and through more then 40 independent national distributors.
+The products are marketed across Europe.
+North America and Asia-Pacific through a network of 22 own sales companies and through around 50 independent national distributors.
 In addition, Automation Components designs and manufactures signalling equipment and safety relays for the railways market.